JackVacek/Project_2024/Report.md

 ![Main Times 67108864](./samplesort/main_graphs/main_input_size_67108864.png)
 ![Main Times 268435456](./samplesort/main_graphs/main_input_size_268435456.png)

+**Analysis:**
+- For these graphs, we can see that the trends change as the input size increases.
+This is because as the input size increases, the communication overhead begins to go away.
+For the first three graphs, we see that the times it take for communication overtakes the computation time.
+Since there are more processes to communicate between, the main time would increase as the number of processes increases.
+In the fourth graph, you can see that the communcation times and computation times begin to even out where computation times begin to matter more.
+This is noticeable throughout Min, Max, and Avg times per rank.
+The trend becomes something more linear and constant.
+For the final three graphs, we can see that computation completely overtakes communication times and the trend changes.
+We see that the time it takes to compute the data decreases as the number of processes increases.
+This is because the data is split up more and more, so the computation time decreases.
+The average time per rank gives a better look at these trends, but minimum and maximum times follows around the same trend with some outliers.
+- For total time, the trends are mostly linearly increasing because there are more processes.
+More processes means for times to add for each process, so the total time increases.
+- For variance time per rank, the trends are overall consistent except for some spikes for some jobs.
+This is normal since the sorting times should generally be consistent, but there are some outliers that can cause the variance to increase.

 ## 5. Presentation
 Plots for the presentation should be as follows:
 - For each implementation: